dgp1130/blog/src/www/posts/ctor.md

 With `ctor<T>`, a mixin pattern works just like extending an interface which we can use to model the
 [many cats of the Simpsons](https://simpsons.fandom.com/wiki/I,_(Annoyed_Grunt)-Bot):

-TODO: This relies too much on knowledge of that one Simpson's episode.

 ```typescript
 // A mixin simply extends an unknown type parameter.
 We do